ceetaro/Suitkaise/docs/cerial/concept.md

 cerial intelligently serializes objects by understanding their structure and current state, without requiring manual serialization code.

+- uses precoded handlers meant specifically for different object types.
+- these handlers dissect the object state and extract the necessary information needed to reconstruct the object correctly in the target process.
+- the state object is then serialized to bytes using base pickle.
+- then, on the other end, the deserializer uses the same handlers to reconstruct the object correctly in the target process.

 ### automatic serialization

 cerial automatically handles serialization by: